-If you are currently covered by Medicare and a Supplemental Plan - you may also want to contact ABS to COMPARE PLANS to determine if there is an equivocal plan with a lower monthly premium, or one which can provide you with more coverage.
+If you are currently covered by Medicare and a Supplemental Plan - you may also want to contact ASB to COMPARE SUPPLEMENTAL PLANS to determine if there is an equivocal plan with a lower monthly premium, or one which can provide you with more coverage.

 ABS can also provide you with plans and costs pertaining to Dental Plans, and Cancer Insurance Policies.